JackPotat0/jackpotat0.github.io/docs/game.md

 Story/Plot: If there is any shortcoming from this game it is probably the main plot.
 Simply put, the script takes on a much bigger question it can handle and handled it mediocrely.
 The villains are painted as absolute evil with no humanity whatsoever, Sae is one of the exception as she has a better build up.
 Though I am not satisfied with its depth, I am happy they still handled the "easier and safer" alternative well i.e. making punishing evil fun and gratifying.
 Another big theme is about being "rebellious", which has no major issue or surprises, it is just the topic is not approached from many different angles through party members, like P3 did on the themes of living and death and P4 did on the theme of true self.

 Third semester is better than I remembered.
 It being tacked on like an afterthought certainly ruins its execution a bit but the presentation is still great despite all that.
 Akechi finally becomes a real character (ironic huh) and fleshed out through interactions, goes from C tier character to B+ tier easily.
-It is so sad this is the best arc yet still nowhere close to the bests in previous games.
+It is so sad this is the best arc yet still is just about average compared to most of the arcs in previous games.

 Characters: The party dynamic is fine I guess, the big shortcoming is that everyone are only mutual friends with MC but no deep relationship with each other.
 It is not as unique as P3 or has fantastic chemistry like P4, but I can see this being some people's favourite party.
 Also these guys definitely chat on the phone too much.
 The confidants aka SL has two very distinctive purposes, for non party members is all kinds of oppressed people in all walks of life.
 The side characters arc often involves a villain which has the same issue as above section.
 For the party members, mostly is their extension of their arc or get involved in their circle, their growth in them feels somewhat trivial to me.
 Maruki's confidant is definitely one of the more interesting ones.
 Remade Akechi link is also pretty fine, but still not quite enough to be a compelling rival.
 Kasumi is handled a lot better than Marie, but there ae still a lot of traces of shoehorning.